tigerbeetle/tigerbeetle/docs/FAQ.md

 Additionally, TigerBeetle was designed precisely for high performance accounting.
 We've seen teams struggle to reach on the order of 1,000s of transfers per second when they've built on PostgreSQL and MongoDB.
-The comes down to contention.
+It comes down to contention.
 For example, a business may have a few million customers but only a few bank accounts which will contend for row locks and become the bottleneck (as transfers are serialized through them).
 With this challenge in mind, we're designing